Quick info

 Ceramic mould casting usually requires the use of casting clay, which is then fired and optionally glazed.
 Instead of the usual rubber moulds, plaster moulds are often used in ceramic casting and porcelain production.

-Cast Bronze (Lost-Wax Casting)
+Cast Bronze (Lost-Wax-Casting)

 For the cast bronze, the thousand-year-old lost-wax technique is used.
 It's the best, but also the most complex method of producing sculptures.

 There are different degrees of relief depending on the degree of projection.
 The range includes low relief/bas-relief and high relief.
-The sunk relief is a common form of reliefs in Ancient Egypt, in which the depicted scenes were cut into the stone or wood surface.
+The sunken relief is a common form of reliefs in Ancient Egypt, in which the depicted scenes were cut into the stone or wood surface.

 Among the most famous reliefs are the works of the Florentine master Lorenzo Ghiberti.
 Among other artworks, he created the pair of gilded bronze doors of the Baptistery in Florence, called by Michelangelo the "Gates of Paradise".